izxxr/oblate/docs/source/guide/schema.rst

             frozen = True

     user = User({'id': 1, 'username': 'test'})
-    user.update({'id': 2})  # SchemaFrozenError: User schema is frozen and cannot be updated. user.id = 1  # SchemaFrozenError: User schema is frozen and cannot be updated.
+    user.update({'id': 2})  # FrozenError: User schema is frozen and cannot be updated. user.id = 1  # FrozenError: User schema is frozen and cannot be updated.

+Individual fields can be marked as frozen too :ref:`in a similar fashion <guide-fields-frozen-fields>`.

 .. _guide-schema-passing-unknown-fields: